Tenseg/docker-wordpress-cli-xdebug/README.md

 **This is super untested.** Do not use in production.
 I built this on Windows so permissions are not correct.
 Maybe one day I will fix it.

 To use, you'll have to pass a variable to XDebug with your IP Address.
 Please note, this is the IP address of your machine, not the docker VM.
-It is generally a 192.168.* address.
-You can find it a number of ways, one is to check the Virtual Host-Only Network in VirtualBox and look at the gateway IP.
-Another way is to get the IP address of eth1 on the Virtual Machine, and replace the last octal with "1".
+It is generally a 192.168.\* address.
+You can find it a number of ways, usually it can be found somewhere in the `ifconfig` data.

-`192.168.99.100 => 192.168.99.1`

-Are you super lazy?
-Try the following within Docker Terminal, replacing default with your machine name if necessary:

-`echo $(docker-machine ip default) | sed 's/\.[0-9]*$/.1/'`

-Example: `192.168.99.1`
+Example: `192.168.1.100`

 Are you the only one developing your project?
 Try:

 ```
 wp_site:
-  image: johnrom/docker-wordpress-wp-cli-xdebug
+  image: eceleste/docker-wordpress-wp-cli-xdebug
   ... [ your regular configuration ]
   environment:
-    XDEBUG_CONFIG: remote_host=[your.local.ip4.address]
+    XDEBUG_CONFIG: remote_host=192.168.1.100
 ```

 If that worked, skip to "So what now?"
+Otherwise you can try the next idea, but I have not had luck with that yet.

 ---